-The module is part-time and so is particularly suited to those in employment.
-It is also a course that carries twenty credits at Level 7, which can contribute to further study at Level 7.
+The module is part-time, delivered via blended learning (ie, online/on-site) and so is particularly suited to those in employment.
+It carries twenty credits at Level 7, which can contribute to further study at Level 7.
+It covers:

-Child and adolescent development, including attachment theory (Bowlby), Eriksson and other developmental psychologists.
+- Child and adolescent development, including attachment theory and developmental trauma.

 A diverse range of learning and teaching strategies will be used including seminars, group discussion, case studies and case discussion experiential exercises, lectures.
 The experiential exercises will follow Kolb's Learning cycle.